Rafflesia speciosa Barcelona & Fernando

 Bloom Time: Flowers can appear at any time

-Rafflesia speciosa belongs to medium-sized Rafflesia with a flower diameter of up tp 22 inches (56 cm).
-The whitish warts appear like ‘rice krispies’ sprinkled evenly all over reddish or rusty brown perigone lobes.
-The plant has no stems, leaves or true roots.
-It is an endoparasite of vines in the genus Tetrastigma, spreading its root-like haustoria inside the tissue of the vine.
-The only part of the plant that can be seen outside the host vine is the five-petaled flower.
+Rafflesia speciosa belongs to medium-sized Rafflesia with a flower diameter of up to 22 inches (56 cm).
+Whitish warts appear like "rice crispies" sprinkled evenly over reddish or rusty brown perigone lobes.
+The plant has no stems, leaves, or true roots.
+Instead, it is an endoparasite of vines in the genus Tetrastigma, spreading its root-like haustoria inside the vine's tissue.
+The only part of the plant seen outside the host vine is the five-petaled flower.

 USDA hardiness zone 13a to 13b: from 60 °F (+15.6 °C) to 70 °F (21.1 °C).

 The Rafflesia is in serious danger of extinction as the rainforest is burned and cleared for crop production and urban growth.
 The buds are also harvested and sold because locals believe they have medicinal properties if consumed.
 The plant has never been cultivated in captivity, and it only grows on the Tetrastigma vine, so its survival is seriously threatened.